sumerjoshi/rag-assignment/README.md

 ## Build the vector store

-`setup.sh` does not build the PDF index, because that step calls the Fireworks embedding API.
+`setup.sh` does not build the PDF index, because that step calls the  embedding API.
 Build it once with either command:

 ```bash